ryangjchandler/orbit/README.md

 > 🚨 Changing the key for a model after records already exist can cause damage.
 Be sure to rename your files afterwards so that Orbit doesn't create duplicate content.

+### Soft Deletes

+Since Orbit needs to update files on disk when your model is updated, the standard Eloquent `SoftDeletes` trait doesn't quite work.
+If you want to add soft delete support to your Orbit model, you can instead use the `Orbit\Concerns\SoftDeletes` trait.

+This trait uses the Eloquent one under-the-hood, so you can still access all of your normal `SoftDeletes` methods, including `isForceDeleting()` and `forceDelete()`.

+The Orbit version adds in the necessary hooks to perform file system operations as well as ensure you don't completely delete your content.

 ## Drivers

 Orbit is a driver-based package, making it very easy to change the storage format of your data.